Mental Health & Learning Disabilities

-In West Essex we employ two pharmacists.
+We employ four pharmacists who support community health services in South East Essex, West Essex and immunisation and sexual health services which operate countywide.
+Medicines are supplied within South East Essex by the pharmacy department at Chelford Court.
 Clinical pharmacy services to St Margaret’s and Saffron Walden Hospitals, and medicines are supplied by the pharmacy department at Princes Alexandra Hospital, Harlow.

-If you need to be admitted to one of our wards or units, it is important that you bring with you all of the medicines that you are currently taking if you possibly can.
-This allows the clinical team to know exactly what you are taking and will help to avoid any delay in you receiving the medicines you need.
+If you need to be admitted to one of our wards or units, it is important that you bring all of the medicines that you are currently taking with you if you possibly can.
+This allows the clinical team to know exactly what you are taking and will help to avoid any delay in you receiving medicines you need.

 To help you make informed decisions about medicines, the NHS website includes information about all medicines, including those that are used in the treatment of mental health problems.
 This includes information about side effects and comparison of medicines used for various conditions.